A3-Root/Root_Cyberwarfare/wiki/Zeus-Guide.md

 ### Notes

+- **This module adjusts hack operation costs, NOT laptop battery levels**
 - Changes affect all laptops immediately
-- Does not affect per-device costs (GPS trackers, vehicles)
+- Does not affect per-device costs (GPS trackers, vehicles with custom costs)
 - Stored globally in `ROOT_CYBERWARFARE_ALL_COSTS`
 - Can be called multiple times during mission
+- To modify laptop battery: Use AE3's power system or direct scripting

 ---